tunnull-mc/ampstr-sharp/README.md

 ## Gathering usable files
 The STR files this program works with are located inside of the /AUDIO directory of an Amplitude copy's disc.
-Dump and mount your Amplitude copy and either mount it in Explorer or extract it by other means to gather STR files ready to be used by ampstr-sharp.
+Dump your Amplitude copy and either mount it in Explorer or extract it by other means to gather STR files ready to be used by ampstr-sharp.

 # Usage
 AmpStr-Sharp is a command line only program, but comes with an incredibly simple syntax because of it's internal simplicity.
 AmpStr-Sharp currently has two audio formats available to convert to, MP3 and WAV.
 You'll need to specify one of these audio formats with each command you execute.